-Our Carbon Metrics Report (for periods ending December 2020) details the weighted average carbon intensity (WACI)3, fossil fuel related revenues, reserves exposure and the disclosure rates among companies within the Fund's listed equity portfolio.
+Our Carbon Metrics Report (for periods ending December 2020) details the weighted average carbon intensity (WACI)1, fossil fuel related revenues, reserves exposure and the disclosure rates among companies within the Fund's listed equity portfolio.
 A summary of the key findings can be found below.
+The Report is available to read in full here.

-(i) WACI
+(I) WACI